Ideas for going beyond the plastic bag ban 101 and transforming your weekly shop into a walk in the wilderness.

 What's more, if you want a few croissants too, the bag is big enough to add them in with your loaf of bread.
 And when you get home, if you're a bread in the freezer kind of household, the whole bag can go straight in - so fresh, convenient and useful.

 If you buy meat, fish, cheese and other fridge-bound processed foods, you can try it out with your own reusable containers and find a local store who is happy to supply it to you in such.
-Our great stainless steel food containers come in two sizes: the 1.6L can fit a lot, like a couple of steaks, or our perfectly proportioned 500ml number would fit some Tofu or a nice Brie.
-And of course your existing tupperware containers are perfect too – no need to buy anything if you’ve already got a stash of these around.
+Any of your existing tupperware containers would be a great – no need to buy anything if you’ve already got a stash of these around, but if you're looking for something that could double as a lunchbox too, our EarthStor Bamboo Bentos are a great and super sustainable option.

 You can also buy cheese or salami straight over the counter with our Beeswax Wraps, and then pop them straight in the fridge when you get home, wrapping and all.